IBM/CodeEngine/thumbnail/README.md

 - And finally, you'll notice a "Clear Bucket" button which can be used to erase the contents of the object storage bucket if you want

-Technically you can use the application right now, but if you upload an picture you won't see the thumbnail because that logic has been moved out of the webapp, as was mentioned in the previous section.
+Technically you can use the application right now, but if you upload a picture you won't see the thumbnail because that logic has been moved out of the webapp, as was mentioned in the previous section.